Brandon Stokley: Indianapolis Colts

-First stint with Denver Broncos
+Denver Broncos (first stint)

 On March 14, 2007, Stokley signed with the Denver Broncos.
 On December 7, 2007, he signed a 3-year extension with the team.

-In a memorable play from the Broncos' 2009 season opener, Stokley caught a pass intended for teammate Brandon Marshall that was tipped by Cincinnati Bengal Leon Hall, and took it 87 yards into the end zone for the winning score.
+In a memorable play from the Broncos' 2009 season opener against the Cincinnati Bengals, Stokley caught a pass from Kyle Orton intended for Brandon Marshall that was tipped by Cincinnati's Leon Hall, and took it 87 yards into the end zone for the winning score.
 As he reached the 5-yard line, he abruptly changed direction and ran parallel to the goal line, running an additional six seconds off the clock, only crossing into the end zone once he reached the opposite side of the field.
-This ensured a win for the Broncos, who were trailing the Cincinnati Bengals 7–6 with 28 seconds left before Stokley's touchdown reception.
+This ensured a win for the Broncos, who were trailing 7–6 with 28 seconds left before Stokley's touchdown reception.
 Stokley attributed the clock-burning run to having done so in video games "probably hundreds of times", and it can be seen in the introduction of Madden NFL 11.
-With Stokley's touchdown, the final score was 12–7 and the Broncos got their first 2009 regular season win.
-The play was also memorable for play-by-play commentator Gus Johnson's call.
+Play-by-play commentator Gus Johnson's call of the score is also considered one of the announcer's greatest.
+Later that season, in week 16 against the Philadelphia Eagles, he was ejected from the game after slapping back judge Todd Prukop's hand in retaliation for a no pass interference call.
+He was fined $25,000 for his actions.

 On September 4, 2010, Stokley was released by the Broncos.